<<Prev Rule

 (v) Native Americans, which includes persons who are American Indians, Eskimos, Aleuts, or Native Hawaiians; and

-(vi) Veterans as defined by 38 U.S.C. §101(2) who have suffered at least a 20% service-connected disability as defined by 38 U.S.C. §101(16) who are not Black Americans, Hispanic Americans, American Women, Asian Pacific Americans, or Native Americans.
+(vi) Service-disabled Veterans, which includes veterans as defined by 38 U.S.C. §101(2) who have suffered at least a 20% service-connected disability as defined by 38 U.S.C. §101(16) who are not Black Americans, Hispanic Americans, American Women, Asian Pacific Americans, or Native Americans; and

-(A) physically reside in the state for a period of not less than 12 consecutive months prior to submitting an application for HUB certification, and list Texas as their residency in their most recent tax return submitted to the U.S. Internal Revenue Service, or;
+(A) physically resides in the state for a period of not less than six consecutive months prior to submitting an application for HUB certification, and lists Texas as their residency in their most recent tax return submitted to the U.S. Internal Revenue Service, or;

-(33) Vendor Identification Number (VID)--A 13-digit identification number used in state government to identify the bidder or business for payment or award of contracts, certification as a HUB, and registration on the bidders list.
+(23) Vendor Identification Number (VID)--A 13-digit identification number used in state government to identify the bidder or business for payment or award of contracts, certification as a HUB, and on the bidders list.

-(34) Work--Providing goods or performing services on behalf of a governmental entity pursuant to a contract.
+(24) Work--Providing goods or performing services pursuant to a contract.

-(35) Working day--Normal business day of a state agency, not including weekends, federal or state holidays, or days the state agency is declared closed by its executive officer.
+(25) Working day--Normal business day of a state agency, not including weekends, federal or state holidays.

 Link to Texas Secretary of State Home Page | link to Texas Register home page | link to Texas Administrative Code home page | link to Open Meetings home page